HimanshuBabbar22/finalProject/README.md

 The repository contains two files as described below.

-**FinalReport.pdf**
-This is the project report explaining the entire logic of the strategy.
+**FinalReport.pdf** is the project report explaining the entire logic of the strategy.
 It also contains the backtesting results as well as the complete code written in Python for backtesting the strategy.

-**final_project.py**
-This file contains the Python script for backtesting the strategy.
+**final_project.py** is the Python script for backtesting the strategy.